-Wellthy Corporation has been working to solve these problems for more than 20 years.
-Focusing on groundwater, which accounts for 0.76% of the planet's water, Wellthy strives to contribute to the supply of safe water using the decentralized water treatment & supply systems it has developed.
+Mitsubishi Chemical Aqua Solutions Co., Ltd. (MCAS; formerly Wellthy Corporation) has been working to solve these problems for more than 20 years.
+Focusing on groundwater, which accounts for 0.76% of the planet's water, MCAS strives to contribute to the supply of safe water using the decentralized water treatment & supply systems it has developed.
 These systems are currently supplying water-an essential for daily life-both in Japan and overseas.

-1 Surface water: Water that originates mainly from precipitation and is present entirely above ground in such bodies as streams and lakes.
+1 Surface water: Water that originates mainly from precipitation and is present entirely above ground in such bodies as rivers and lakes.